 What it means for you is that you avoid having to pay LMI upfront and simply pay it off, interest-free, when you start making your mortgage repayments.

-Another tip is to try and save a little bit more for your deposit and bring your LVR down to 94% plus LMI.
+Another tip is to try to save a little bit more for your deposit and bring your LVR down to 94% plus LMI.
 This will put you in a lower LMI bracket which means you’ll reduce your mortgage insurance premium.

 Some lenders use credit scoring when assessing your application and others don’t.
 Part of our assessment will be working out which lenders you qualify with.